Darwin Green Liquid Hydrogen Export Project and Hydrogen Hub Development

 Project description

-The supply chain is an ‘All-Seaborne’ project development including an export barge terminal in Darwin with electrolysis and liquefaction facilities on the topsides and liquid hydrogen product stored in the hull.
 A suitable protected site has been identified for the export barge at Channel Island close to the Middle Arm Sustainable Development Precinct (MASDP) in Darwin.
-A large-scale 50,000 cubic metre liquid hydrogen tanker and a barge import terminal at Pyeongtaek Korea, complete the commercial scale ‘whole supply chain’ configuration.
+A large-scale 25,000 cubic metre liquid hydrogen tanker and a barge import terminal in Japan, completes the commercial scale ‘whole supply chain’ configuration.

 The project proponent has indicated a Memorandum of Understanding/Letter of Intent for renewables-based power supply is in place with the Sun Cable solar/battery project, also in the Northern Territory.